 C) Can Smoking Weed while Pregnant Cause Seizures?

 One of the side effects of smoking weed while pregnant is that it can result in seizures.
 A misconception surrounding synthetic weed is that it is not as dangerous as it appears.
-On the contrary, it has proven to be more hazardous for the fetus and the mother.
+On the contrary, it has proven more hazardous for the fetus and the mother.
 Seizures can cause separation between the placenta and the uterine wall, resulting in a significant hemorrhage.

 When to Stop Smoking Weed While Pregnant: ChoicePoint’s Bottomline